Spectrum (physical sciences): Mass spectrum

 A plot of ion abundance as a function of mass-to-charge ratio is called a mass spectrum.
 It can be produced by a mass spectrometer instrument.
 The mass spectrum can be used to determine the quantity and mass of atoms and molecules.
 Tandem mass spectrometry is used to determine molecular structure.

 Energy spectrum

 In physics, the energy spectrum of a particle is the number of particles or intensity of a particle beam as a function of particle energy.
 Examples of techniques that produce an energy spectrum are alpha-particle spectroscopy, electron energy loss spectroscopy, and mass-analyzed ion-kinetic-energy spectrometry.

-Discrete spectrum

-In physics, particularly in quantum mechanics, some differential operators have discrete spectra, with gaps between values.
-Common cases include the Hamiltonian and the angular momentum operator.

 Displacement

 Oscillatory displacements, including vibrations, can also be characterized spectrally.